 Origins swirl around food – there are so many different points of exchange.
 Maurya Empire under Magadh from 6th to 8th century BC is one of seven major kingdoms that are attributed with influence over Indus Valley.

 Baati was originally a staple in this empire, which is much like litti except using more water in its dough without any water and served dipped in daal (lentils) which continues to be a favorite in Rajasthan.
-However as battallions discovered sattu, from what is now Tibet, there was a pivot to Litti.
-They could cover it in sand to cook without having to worry about lentils to fill them up (sattu took the place of it within the dough)
+You could try this variation of Kaali Dhal However as battallions discovered sattu, from what is now Tibet, there was a pivot to Litti.
+They could cover it in sand to cook without having to worry about lentils to fill them up (sattu took the place of it within the dough).
+Litti Chokha was a product of pairings that were available

 As new kingdoms came, the dish would be repurposed between battle and royal delicacy.
 During the Mughal period, emperors were served Littis with payas and shorbas.
 For a brief moment after Mughal empire, was the dawn of the Maratha Samaj before the British were starting their bid.
 It never ceases to amuse me how often folx will flirt via the kingdom they identify with and imagining which scenarios they were raiding my village.
 Alas for these failed suitors, we have a history of being strong leads.